ombori/grid-docs/grid-signals/states-and-events.md

 ```

 # getSpaceStateRows
-Returns the latest space state by session
+Returns the latest space-state by session

 <!-- tabs:start -->
 ## **React**